UniBuc-DITC/freeradius-entra-id-redundant-setup/README.md

     (3) pap: User authenticated successfully
     ```

+### Set up multiple FreeRADIUS instances for redundancy

+Most Network Access Servers (RADIUS clients) can be configured to send their requests to multiple IP addresses / RADIUS servers.
+This allows for redundancy in case either one of the instances fails.

+Furthermore, Redis has support for data persistency and it saves regular snapshots of its contents by default.
+More information can be found [in the Redis documentation](https://redis.io/docs/management/persistence/).

+The [`compose.yaml`](compose.yaml) file exemplifies the creation of a cluster of two FreeRADIUS instances, both sharing the same database and password cache.
+Either one can be the target of a RADIUS authentication request.

 ## Contributing

 See the [contributing instructions](CONTRIBUTING.md) for information on how to set up your local development environment to work on this repo.